Shin Mi-Nauk

 Mi-Nauk became of queen of Ava on 25 November 1400 when Minkhaung ascended to the throne of Ava.
 Ava at that time was fighting against the Kingdom of Hanthawaddy in the south.
 In May 1408, Minkhaung invaded the Hanthawaddy country and reached the outskirts of Pegu.
 As it was the custom of the day, she accompanied Minkhaung during his military expeditions.
 Three months later, c.
 July 1408, the Hanthawaddy army counter-attacked and soundly defeated the Ava army.
 In the process of chaotic retreat, Mi-Nauk was captured by the Hanthawaddy army.
 King Razadarit of Hanthawaddy made a queen of his.
 Inside Razadarit's harem was her daughter Saw Pyei Chantha, who was captured at Arakan by the Hanthawaddy army, and also made a queen of Razadarit.

 Minye Kyawswa in particular would not forgive Razadarit for putting his mother and sister in the harem.
 He was determined to defeat Razadarit in war, and came close to accomplishing it.
 But he could not rescue his mother and sister as he died from battle wounds in March 1415.

+Anauk Mibaya

+Anauk Mibaya (အနောက်မိဘုရား [ənaʊʔ mḭbəjá]; lit.
+'Western Queen') is one of 37 nats in the official Burmese pantheon who allegedly died of shock after seeing Min Kyawzwa (U Min Gyaw) on a magic stallion in a cotton field.
+She is portrayed topless, sitting on a lotus and nursing her baby.
+Her son Thihathu also entered the pantheon as Aung Pinle Hsinbyushin.